version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

-Students who complete the Introduction to Physical Anthropology course will be able to:
+Students who complete the Introduction to Biological Anthropology course will be able to:

-1) Define and distinguish between cultural anthropology, archaeology, linguistic anthropology, physical (biological) anthropology, and explain the applied aspects of each.
+1) Define and distinguish between cultural anthropology, archaeology, linguistic anthropology, biological (physical) anthropology, and explain the applied aspects of each.

 2) Think critically through data analysis, written reports, and classroom discussion.